The Cat (1947 film)

+Scene from the film 'La Gata' / the cat (1947).
+From left to right: Horacio Priani, Nélida Bilbao, Zully Moreno, Sabina Olmos, Enrique Álvarez Diosdado, and Adolfo Linvel.

 The Cat (La gata) is a 1947 Argentine drama film of the classical era of Argentine cinema, directed by Mario Soffici and based on a play by Rino Alessi.
 It was entered into the 1947 Cannes Film Festival.

 Plot

 Two upper-class women and a young man became trapped in a love triangle which eventually evolved into a tragedy.